CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/yield-analysis.md

 # Yield Analysis

+Yield Analysis is a crucial aspect of production monitoring in ProcessForce, helping manufacturers assess efficiency by comparing planned and actual production outcomes.
+The analysis can be simple, such as a basic Planned vs. Actual quantity comparison, or detailed, evaluating specific material usage across Parent Items, CoProducts, ByProducts, and Scrap.

+---

-## Introduction
+## Yield Analysis Examples

-The yield analysis can be very elementary, e.g., a comparison of Planned vs. Actual quantity, or complex, based on the comparison between the amount of a specific item used in production and a breakdown into Parent, Coproduct, Byproduct, and Scrap actual quantity.

-Below is a table illustrating some yield analysis examples:
+The table below provides examples of different yield calculation methods, illustrating how various components contribute to yield efficiency.

 |  Yield Basis  |        Yield Calculation         |                                                          Example                                                          |
 | ------------- | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |